 Step #4 Don’t Overeat

-In case we need help to become fitter and to avoid foods which are high in sugar, we must consult our doctor for advice on exercise and diet regimens.
+In case we need help to become fitter and to avoid foods that are high in sugar, we must consult our doctor for advice on exercise and diet regimens.

 Step #5 Drink Plenty of Water